antiDigest/Grokking-Modern-System-Design-Interview/System Design Web Crawler/Design of a Web Crawler/README.md

 - Scheduler: This is one of the key building blocks that schedules URLs for crawling.
 It’s composed of two units: a priority queue and a relational database.

   1. A priority queue (URL frontier): The queue hosts URLs that are made ready for crawling based on the two properties associated with each entry: priority and updates frequency.

+  2. Relational database: It stores all the URLs along with the two associated parameters mentioned above.
+The database gets populated by new requests from the following two input streams:
+  * The user’s added URLs, which include seed and runtime added URLs.
+  * The crawler’s extracted URLs.

 ```
 As a requirement, we need to assign variable priorities to URLs, depending on their content.
 This attribute defines the precedence of a URL while in the URL frontier.
 ```